Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Under the Sea

-There is something incredibly peaceful and calming about spending time looking at artwork depicting scenes from nature, and colored pencil drawings of under the sea scenes are no exception.
-The student’s careful attention to detail brings these scenes to life, allowing the viewer to explore every nook and cranny.
-From vibrant coral reefs to schools of fish darting through the water, each artwork is a little slice of paradise.
+There is something incredibly peaceful and calming about spending time looking at artwork depicting scenes from nature, and colored pencil drawings of under-the-sea scenes are no exception.

 Colored pencil drawing of under the sea